khurshedz/hura/README.md

 # hura
 # Hello world

-print(' How i can to learn to programming and study eng lang?')
+ How i can to learn to programming and study eng lang?